-Employees serving in the positions listed in Section (A)(1) shall have the authority (subject to supervisor approval) to adjust their base hours and days of work in order to meet community and operational (criminal activity) needs and shall have the authority to flex hour-for-hour any hours worked in excess of forty (40) hours in that work week, or (subject to supervisor approval) to receive overtime pay or compensatory time for their hours worked in excess of forty (40) hours, subject to the reasonable operating needs of the Sheriff's Office.
+Employees serving in the positions listed in Section (A)(1), along with Corporals, Animal Control Officer and Community Relations Specialist, shall have the authority (subject to supervisor approval) to adjust their base hours and days of work in order to meet community and operational (criminal activity) needs and shall have the authority to flex hour-for-hour any hours worked in excess of forty (40) hours in that work week, or (subject to supervisor approval) to receive overtime pay or compensatory time for their hours worked in excess of forty (40) hours, subject to the reasonable operating needs of the Sheriff's Office.
 For the purpose of calculating hours worked, paid leave counts as hours worked.